jtablesaw/tablesaw/README.md

 ### Filtering Rows

-Let's filter out records that don't have Stop IDs between 524 and 624.
-Filters can also be arbitrary lambda expressions, but it's easier to use the filter classes as shown below:
+To filter records you can also be arbitrary lambda expressions, but it's often easier to use the built-in filter classes as shown below:

 ```java

 Table f = table.selectIf(column("stop_id").isBetween(524, 624)));
 ```

-New table "f" has all the columns from "table", but only rows where the value of stop_id is in the range x where 524 < x < 624.

 ### Write the new CSV file to disk